SirLagz/TelstraSMS.py/README.md

 Details on how I'm using it is available here - http://sirlagz.net/2015/06/15/using-the-telstra-sms-api-with-zabbix/

+To get replies for the messages, use getReplies.py MESSAGEID

+MESSAGEID is returned by telstrasms.py

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or